SH801/haselwimmer/TESTREADME.md

 'uk.ac.cam.cardreader').
 A description of the function of each file is provided below under "Specifics of the application".
-- AndroidManifest.xml: Specifies the services and activities of the application and how different application intents (system messages) should be processed by the application.
+- AndroidManifest.xml: Specifies the services and activities of the application and how different application 'intents' (system messages) should be processed by the application.

 Platform requirements
 ---------------------